AadeshKashid09/My_Projects/README.md

 ## PaytmWallet

 Paytm Wallet is a web-based application that mimics the functionalities and user interface of the popular Paytm Wallet app.
 The project aims to provide users with a seamless experience for managing their digital wallet, handling user registration, and interacting with wallet features such as adding money, checking balance, and performing transactions.
+A project designed to mimic the user interface and functionalities of the Paytm Wallet app.
+So far, the UI has been developed, and a user registration form has been implemented.
+The backend uses Node.js, Express, and MySQL to handle user registration and authentication.

 ### Key Features:
 - **User Registration**: A user-friendly registration form where users can sign up by providing their personal details.